 Tuesday, March 25, 2014

-Deaths of a Salesman
+Deaths of a British Salesman

 "Coming Up for Air,” George Orwell, 1939

 This book, one of Orwell’s least known, shows that obscurity can’t fade Orwell’s writing and ideas.
 Even in a ‘lesser’ work, the man shines through.
 George, also the name of the lead character, is an ordinary ‘everyman’ that perhaps thinks a bit too much.
 He’s an overweight salesman that used to be young, and then work and marriage happened.
-Oh, and that first big war, which he mostly and thankfully spent in Cornwall.
+Oh, and that first big war, which he mostly and thankfully spent in Cornwall as a guard.
 He’s all for little boys killing frogs and fishing and all that, yet afraid to holiday without his wife.
 He’ll talk anyone into anything, as he’s in traveling sales.
 But sometimes he thinks another war is coming.
 And he’s right.
 Machine guns in the windows and cruel men.

-Written in the period between “Homage to Catalonia” and ‘Animal Farm,’ this book captures the period in Britain between the two wars, when the small, rural England of Tolkein and Orwell was dozed over into suburban clots of housing and hurry.
+Written in the period between “Homage to Catalonia” and ‘Animal Farm,’ this book captures the period in Britain between the two wars, when the small, rural England of Tolkien and Orwell was being dozed over into suburban clots of housing and hurry.
 War, industry and the Depression changed all that.
 The formally quiet banks of the Thames now throng with ice cream salesman, garbage and screaming children.
 The fish pools are filled with rusted cans.
 The old house is unrecognizable.
 Nothing to do but drink in fake drawing rooms.

 George lectures on the real estate scams run by the building societies that put everyone in deep debt.
-Yes, he’s got his 5 square meters of green surrounded by wall.
+Yes, he’s got his 5 square meters of green surrounded by a wall.
 He cringes while nasty bosses yell at shop girls.
 He recalls how his father’s small business was destroyed by a large chain store.
 He makes fun of the Marxists who harangue over Hitler, but then perhaps thinks them right, as he’s no smarty-pants and proud of it.
 Yet George even got into a period of reading – and covered all the good tales.
-Orwell fills the books with boyish stereotypes, which either reflect Orwell or George.
-Of course George is also a bit Orwell.
+Orwell fills the books with boyish stereotypes, which either reflect Orwell or George, as George is also a bit Orwell.
 The man hates his wife, but can’t think of leaving her, as she’s become part of the woodwork.
 So he takes her verbal punishments.
 George is also probably the first person in literature that I can remember to discuss how red-faced fat people are abused.

 (Review of "All Art is Propaganda" also by Orwell, below.)